 Schedule a ConsultationSupport Services

-NetSuite has live customer support available 24 hours a day, seven days a week.
+NetSuite does not outsource support—it employs more than 1,000 people in support roles—and has live customer support available 24 hours a day, seven days a week.
 It also assigns a dedicated account manager to each customer.
+This applies regardless of whether you used NetSuite Professional Services or a partner to implement your system.
 The company offers three levels of support—Basic, Premium, and Advanced—supplemented with a self-serve knowledge base called SuiteAnswers and a user community to help answer questions.

 What Are the Functional Differences Between NetSuite and Sage Intacct?